Blog Best Practices: Securing Data at Rest, in Use, and in Motion

 Data in Motion

-Data is at its most vulnerable when it is in motion and securing information in this state requires specialized capabilities and strong security.
+Data is at its most vulnerable to data leakage when it is in motion and securing information in this state requires specialized encryption standards and strong security.
+This includes not only email, but also data transferred via secure file transfer protocols, APIs, cloud-to-cloud communication, and internal network traffic.
 Our expectation of immediacy dictates that a growing volume of sensitive data be transmitted digitally—forcing many organizations to replace couriers, faxes, and conventional mail service with faster options such as email.
-Today, more than 333 billion business and consumer emails are sent and received every day.1
+With over 347 billion emails sent and received every day, email remains a primary target for cyberattacks – particularly as threats like AI-powered phishing and business email compromise attacks continue to increase.1

 When you send an email, it typically takes a long and winding journey through the digital infrastructure at enterprises, healthcare organizations, universities, government facilities, and other network locations.
 Anyone with the right tools can intercept your email as it moves along this path, which is where the need for increased email security and secure email gateways comes in.